petercable/driver_control/README.md

       * You must press *Enter* in the cell for the parameter value to be saved.

   * **Stream validation**.
 Verify the streams are published as expected and produce the correct values.
-    Select *Test->Validate Streams* after collecting stream data from the driver to compare against the values supplied to the Preload spreadsheet.
+This occurs automatically as data particles are received.

   * **Algorithm validation**.
 Verify data published by the streams can be used to provide data to algorithms.

-    * *This is feature is only partially implemented in Driver Control.*
+This occurs automatically as data particles are received.